mm696626/MarioKartDSEmblemCreator/README.md

 # MarioKartDSEmblemCreator

 ### Mario Kart DS Emblem Creator
-* A tool to resize QR codes to be scanned for the Island Scan feature primarily for Citra (which unfortunately ceased development)
+* A tool to create custom emblems to be used in Mario Kart DS

 ### Setup to get this tool working
 * Have any PNG or JPG image on your computer